hakantercann/hakantercann/README.md

 - 👋 Hi, I’m @hakantercann
-- 👀 I’m interested in Embedded Systems.
+- 👀 I’m interested in Embedded Systems and SCADA System.
 - 🌱 I’m currently learning Python, Cisco Packet Tracer, C and Atmega328p -
 - 📫 How to reach me /in/hakantercann/